Leadership

 b) G2 Checkpoint:

-The G2 checkpoint occurs at the end of the G2 phase, before the cell enters mitosis.
+The G2 checkpoint takes place at the end of the G2 phase, just before the cell begins mitosis.
 It ensures that DNA replication is complete and checks for DNA damage or replication errors.
-If the DNA is damaged, the cell cycle is halted, allowing time for repair.
+If DNA damage is detected, the cell cycle pauses to allow time for the DNA to be repaired.
 If the damage cannot be repaired, the cell may undergo apoptosis.

 c) Mitotic Checkpoint:

-The mitotic checkpoint, also known as the spindle checkpoint, occurs during mitosis.
+The mitotic checkpoint, also called the spindle checkpoint, takes place during mitosis.
 It ensures proper attachment and alignment of chromosomes on the spindle apparatus before the cell proceeds with chromosome segregation.
-If any errors or misalignments are detected, the checkpoint delays the progression of mitosis until the issues are resolved.
+If errors or misalignments are found, the checkpoint pauses mitosis until the problems are corrected.

 Regulation of Checkpoints: